wenhhu/MTH9899-Financial-Panel-Data-Prediction-Project/README.md

 We choose to use Weighted R2 calculated with sklearn r2 score implementation as the only metric of our prediction.

 ### Holdout data
-A hold-out test dataset that has about 25% of the data that you won't see are preserved.
+A hold-out test dataset that has about 25% of the data is preserved.